The Civilian Uniform

 companies wore what they had on hand, which was usually a set of breeches Examples of the

-that came to the knee, a pullover shirt, and a sleeved smock or coat of some Civilian kit
+that came to the knee, a pullover shirt, and a sleeved coat of some type.
+Civilian kit

-neck stock or ruffle, and a hat.
-This was the actual uniform of the original
+neck stock or scarf, and a hat.
+This was the actual "uniform" of the original

 Minutemen, both from Acton and other communities.
 The colors did not match